polae/flet-route-async/README.md

 Now in the project root directory, create your virtual environment.

 ```
-python3.10 -m venv .venv
+python3.11 -m venv .venv
 ```
-> You may use a different version of python, but the Docker container (below) uses `python:3.10-slim-bullseye`.
+> You may use a different version of python.

 Activate the virtual environment.
 ```